ReSwift/ReactiveReSwift/README.md

 }
 ```

 You would also define two actions, one for increasing and one for decreasing the counter.
-In the [Getting Started Guide](http://reswift.github.io/ReactiveReSwift/master/getting-started-guide.html) you can find out how to construct complex actions.
-For the simple actions in this example we can an enum that conforms to action:
+For the simple actions in this example we can use an enum that conforms to action:

 ```swift
 enum AppAction: Action {